CyberBill1/Apache-Server-Script/README.md

 # Apache-Server-Script
 Apache is the most popular server there is in the world.
-Because of its open source nature it is the favourite for
+Because of its open source nature it has become the favourite for system and network administrators